rawatrob/removeMetadataFromImage/README.md

 2)Then down load sample image which contain gps information

-(you can dw from here:  https://github.com/ianare/exif-samples/tree/master/jpg/gps)
+(you can downlaod  from here:  https://github.com/ianare/exif-samples/tree/master/jpg/gps)

 3)Upload that image and try to get the url of that image